Building a Plant Centred Pantry: Oats

 Keeping you full

-- Soluble fiber helps slow digestion and absorption of nutrients in the gut – and if we are digesting slower, we stay fuller, longer.
+- Soluble fibre helps slow digestion and absorption of nutrients in the gut.
+And if we are digesting slower, we stay fuller, longer.

 Keeping you moving

 - Yes.
 I’m talking poop.
 But if you’re not going daily, you need to do something about it.
 You might expect that since oats help slow digestion that they would be constipating … but in fact, oats help alleviate constipation by feeding beneficial bacteria, sweeping the gut clear, and adding weight to the fecal contents.

 Ta Da!
 Now you can go tell all your friends about the benefits of fibre.
 Just don’t do it at a dinner party, okay?
 Ha!
 Who am I kidding … I am the queen of inappropriate dinner party convo.

 I promised to talk gluten — and I didn’t forget!
 Oats do not contain glutenin, the gluten fraction that causes reactions in gluten intolerant folks.
 HOWEVER, most oats are cross-contaminated with gluten across every stage of production, from seed and grain storage to manufacturing.

 So, on a gluten free diet, you must buy certified gluten free oats.
 These are specially grown and processed to ensure no cross-contamination.
 Happily, they are pretty easy to get these days.

 In addition, if you’re celiac and are new to a gluten free diet, the Canadian Celiac Association recommends you lay off oats until your gut is healed.
 Why?
 Oats contain a protein called avenin, which some people with celiac disease may cross-react to.
 It’s NOT gluten, but it might aggravate those with gluten intolerance.